belglor/DybLSPB/README.md

 ## Demo code, trainable model and examples

-Welcome to the DeepFourier project.
-You can run, for example, the file DF_And_PZ_IceBreaker.py.
+A fully runnable example can be found in the DEMO folder.
+The file is a jupyter notebook called DEMO.ipynb.

-To do this, please check results_mat/trainedweights/missing.txt for a list of 2 weight files you need to download.
+One can find other runnable examples in the main folder, i.e. DF_And_PZ_IceBreaker.py.
+In order to run them, please check results_mat/trainedweights/missing.txt for a list of 2 weight files you need to download.

 Then you can specify in the file DF_And_PZ_IceBreaker.py:
 * The network architecture in line 31